aae-stats/aae.hydro/README.md

 ## Summarising flow data

 Once we have access to flow data, the next challenge is to convert flow data into relevant metrics or summary statistics.
-The `aae.data` package aims to make this easy with a single function: `calculate`.
+The `aae.hydro` package aims to make this easy with a single function: `calculate`.
 The `calculate` function takes data on any variable, along with dates of observations, and summarises this at a resolution of your choosing.

 ```{r}
 # load some extra R packages we'll need